cloudera/hue/docs/dev/testing.rst

   Specify alternate DB connection parameters for HUE to use.
 Useful for testing your changes against, for example, MySQL instead of sqlite.
 String is a colon-delimited list.

+TEST_IMPALAD_HOST=impalad-01.gethue.com
+  Point to an Impalad and trigger the Impala tests.

 Writing tests that depend on Hadoop